 We plan to utilize the network and industry experience of our management team in seeking an initial business combination and employing our acquisition strategy.
 Over the course of their careers, the members of our management team and their affiliates have developed a broad network of contacts and corporate relationships that we believe will serve as a useful source of acquisition opportunities.
 This network has been developed through our management team's extensive experience in both investing in and operating in the financial services industry.
 We expect these networks will provide our management team with a robust flow of acquisition opportunities.
 In addition, we anticipate that target business candidates will be brought to our attention from various unaffiliated sources, which may include investment market participants, private equity groups, investment banking firms, consultants, accounting firms and large business enterprises.
-Upon completion of this offering, members for our search for a target company and a potential business combination and begin the process of pursuing and reviewing potentially interesting leads.
+Upon completion of this offering, members of our management team will communicate with their networks of relationships to articulate the parameters for our search for a target company and a potential business combination and begin the process of pursuing and reviewing potentially interesting leads.